Mental health: Self-compassion

-According to Neff, self-compassion consists of three main positive components and their negative counterparts: Self-Kindness versus Self-Judgement, Common Humanity versus Isolation and Mindfulness versus Over-Identification.
+According to Neff, self-compassion consists of three main positive components and their negative counterparts: Self-Kindness versus Self-Judgment, Common Humanity versus Isolation and Mindfulness versus Over-Identification.
 Furthermore, there is evidence from a study by Shin & Lin suggesting specific components of self-compassion can predict specific dimensions of positive mental health (emotional, social, and psychological well-being).

 Social-emotional learning

 The Collaborative for academic, social, emotional learning (CASEL) addresses five broad and interrelated areas of competence and highlights examples for each: self-awareness, self-management, social awareness, relationship skills, and responsible decision-making.
 A meta-analysis was done by Alexendru Boncu, Iuliana Costeau, & Mihaela Minulescu (2017) looking at social-emotional learning (SEL) studies and the effects on emotional and behavior outcomes.
 They found a small but significant effect size (across the studies looked into) for externalized problems and social-emotional skills.
+Holistic approaches to education also emphasize social-emotional development as a key pillar of personal growth.

 Meditation

 The practice of mindfulness meditation has several potential mental health benefits, such as bringing about reductions in depression, anxiety and stress.
 Mindfulness meditation may also be effective in treating substance use disorders.